You have a camera, a flash, and a tripod. You’re ready to get into real estate photography, but you’re not exactly sure how to make money from it.

 - a professional way to wrap things up and set the stage for the next shoot

 Real estate photography pricing is often one package with a flat fee, including up to a certain number of bedrooms or square footage.
 You can offer add-ons like dusk photos, extra fees for particularly large estates, virtual tours, or neighborhood photos.

-Architecture or interior photography jobs for designers typically call for having a rate scale based on square footage or number of rooms.
+Architectural photography or interior photography jobs for designers typically call for having a rate scale based on square footage or the number of rooms.
 This gives structure to your shoots.